-Setting up your seasonal furnace maintenance helps keep your heating system running up to 30% more efficient and helps extend the life of your furnace.
-But things may still go wrong, and when they do, you might feel like there is always something else.
+Setting up your seasonal furnace maintenance helps keep your furnace operating up to thirty percent more efficient and helps extend the life of the equipment.
+But things may still malfunction, and when they do, you may feel like there is always something else.

 This time it’s your heat exchanger, next time it’s your control board.
 Now your find out the flame sensor has to be replaced.